College Internships

 The WHNT News 19 internship program provides students interested in a career in broadcasting and digital media with a meaningful, hands-on learning experience through internship programs designed to augment classroom study.
-The internship program will pay an hourly minimum wage of $9/hour.
 Interns are limited to one internship per calendar year.

 Tasks may include but are not limited to: